andreped/andreped/README.md

 - 🌱 I’m also learning C++ and software development
 - 👯 I’m **always** looking to collaborate on open-source projects
 - ⚡ My current research topic include weakly and self-supervised learning
-- 🐢 Outside work, I enjoy developing RL agents for [Super Auto Pets](https://github.com/andreped/super-ml-pets)
+- 🐢 Outside work, I enjoy working on other fun projects, such as developing RL agents for [Super Auto Pets](https://github.com/andreped/super-ml-pets)

 For more information, please check my [personal website](https://andreped.github.io/).